theatlasroom/tidbits/libraries-frameworks/aframe.md

 ## Entities
 * `<a-animation>` - animates an entity
 * `<a-assets>` -
   - useful for caching assets that are needed within the scene, ie images.
   - define the asset in the entity and give the asset an id, refer to the asset using the id selector `#asset`
 * `<a-camera>` - used to explicitly define a camera, if it is not there then the default camera is used
 * `<a-cursor>` - used to interact with entities
 * `<a-light>` - change how the scene is lit
   - by default and ambient light and directional light will be added
   - once we add our own lights, the default is removed
-* `<a-mixin>` - used to compose and reuse commonly-used sets of componnent properties
+* `<a-mixin>` - used to compose and reuse commonly-used sets of component properties
   - should be defined within a `<a-assets>`
   - `<a-scene>
       <a-assets>